 What is a good conversion rate for your ecommerce website?

-Typically, the higher your conversion rate the better, but there are a few factors to consider before making such a blanketed statement.
+Simply, the higher your conversion rate the better, but there are a few factors to consider before making such a blanketed statement.
 Many companies and thought leaders have cited average ecommerce conversion rates in the neighborhood of 2-3%.
 At the high end, some resources claim average conversion rates of 5% for the ecommerce industry.
 Others will say conversion rates typically hover around 1%.

 In all, it’s great to have a conversion rate goal, but what should that goal actually be?